MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 ### -Authentication
 Specifies the authentication mechanism to be used at the server.
-Possible values are:
+The acceptable values for this parameter are:

+- Basic.
-- Basic: Basic is a scheme in which the user name and password are sent in clear text to the server or proxy.
+Basic is a scheme in which the user name and password are sent in clear text to the server or proxy.
+- Default.
-- Default : Use the authentication method implemented by the WS-Management protocol.
+Use the authentication method implemented by the WS-Management protocol.
 This is the default.
+- Digest.
-- Digest: Digest is a challenge-response scheme that uses a server-specified data string for the challenge.
+Digest is a challenge-response scheme that uses a server-specified data string for the challenge.
+- Kerberos.
-- Kerberos: The client computer and the server mutually authenticate by using Kerberos certificates.
+The client computer and the server mutually authenticate by using Kerberos certificates.
+- Negotiate.
-- Negotiate: Negotiate is a challenge-response scheme that negotiates with the server or proxy to determine the scheme to use for authentication.
-For example, this parameter value allows negotiation to determine whether the Kerberos protocol or NTLM is used.
+Negotiate is a challenge-response scheme that negotiates with the server or proxy to determine the scheme to use for authentication.
+For example, this parameter value allows for negotiation to determine whether the Kerberos protocol or NTLM is used.
+- CredSSP.
-- CredSSP: Use Credential Security Support Provider (CredSSP) authentication, which allows the user to delegate credentials.
+Use Credential Security Support Provider (CredSSP) authentication, which lets the user delegate credentials.
 This option is designed for commands that run on one remote computer but collect data from or run additional commands on other remote computers.

-Caution: CredSSP delegates the user's credentials from the local computer to a remote computer.
+Caution: CredSSP delegates the user credentials from the local computer to a remote computer.
 This practice increases the security risk of the remote operation.
 If the remote computer is compromised, when credentials are passed to it, the credentials can be used to control the network session.